tommybernaciak/catched-error-message/README.md

 ## Solution

-This little package is a solution for thi problem.
+This little package is a solution to this problem.
 Just use it as below:

 ```typescript
 try {